mcneill-h/Home-Designer/README.md

 Despite its effectiveness, the program has several limitations.
 It currently only supports single-floor buildings and places walls in a grid-based, horizontally and vertically.
 We can reproduce approximated diagonal or curved walls by combining multiple small segments, but this remains a workaround rather than a true solution.

 No AI was used to generate the code.
 AI was never used in the development of this program.
+Except for the initial idea and ray casting theory given by a mentor (more information in the code), the algorithm and code structure was entirely self-made.

 # Broad Program explanation